How to create effective marketing triggers in your online shop.

 Hopefully, this guide serves as a starting point to start driving behavior on your site.
 Before you move on with your day, here’s a quick summary.

-Increasing motivation is the most challenging thing to do, but Spark Triggers are generally easier to implement than ability enhancing triggers
+Increasing motivation is the most challenging thing to do, but Spark Prompts are generally easier to implement than ability enhancing triggers

 Increasing ability is easier because it involves making changes to the buyer’s journey and not the buyer’s emotions.
-However, Facilitator Trigger implementation can be costly.
+However, Facilitator Prompts implementation can be costly.

-Signal Triggers are necessary to complete any transaction, so you probably already have them on your site.
-This doesn’t mean the work is done, you still need to experiment to find the best visual appearance of the triggers.
+Signal Prompts are necessary to complete any transaction, so you probably already have them on your site.
+This doesn’t mean the work is done, you still need to experiment to find the best visual appearance of the prompts.